 Let me be clear: this is total bulls*t.

-Because I do a lot of protein and meal replacement reviews, this is something that people always say when I highlight the fact that canola oil is an industrialized, rancid oil.
+This is something that people always say when I highlight the fact that canola oil is an industrialized, rancid oil.
 Company after company uses this oil for one reason – because it’s cheap.
-But they fool people who use and sell their products into thinking that this oil is healthy, when in reality it’s anything but.
+But they fool people who use and sell their products into thinking that this oil is healthy when in reality it’s anything but.

 And even worse, our own government recommends this oil over fats that are actually healthy, like butter.